-A database management system coordinates both the physical and the logical access to the data, whereas a file-processing system coordinates only the physical access.

-A database management system reduces the amount of data duplication by ensuring that a physical piece of data is available to all programs authorized to have access to it, whereas data written by one program in a file-processing system may not be readable by another program.

-A database management system is designed to allow flexible access to data (i.e., queries), whereas a file-processing system is designed to allow predetermined access to data (i.e., compiled programs).

-A database management system is usually designed to allow one or more programs to access different data files at the same time.
+- A database management system coordinates both the physical and the logical access to the data, whereas a file-processing system coordinates only the physical access. - A database management system reduces the amount of data duplication by ensuring that a physical piece of data is available to all programs authorized to have access to it, whereas data written by one program in a file-processing system may not be readable by another program. - A database management system is designed to allow flexible access to data (i.e., queries), whereas a file-processing system is designed to allow predetermined access to data (i.e., compiled programs). - A database management system is usually designed to allow one or more programs to access different data files at the same time.
 In a fileprocessing system, a file can be accessed by two programs concurrently only if both programs have read-only access to the file.

+Traditional File System Vs DBMS
-Redundancy is control in DBMS, but not in file system.

-Unauthorized access is restricted in DBMS but not in file system.

-DBMS provide backup and recovery.
-When data is lost in file system then it not recover.
+- Redundancy is control in DBMS, but not in file system. - Unauthorized access is restricted in DBMS but not in file system. - DBMS provide backup and recovery.
+When data is lost in file system then it not recover. - DBMS provide multiple user interfaces.
+Data is isolated in file system.